araobp/learning-langchain/README.md

 ## Embeddings

-I use both OpenAI and spaCy to generate embeddings.
+I test OpenAI, spaCy and Sentence Transformers to generate embeddings.

-spaCy's "en-core-web-lg" and ""ja-core-news-lg"" seems to output embeddings the size of 300 dimensions.
+Note: spaCy's "en-core-web-lg" and ""ja-core-news-lg"" seems to output embeddings the size of 300 dimensions.
 On the other hand, "en-core-web-trf" does not seem to support embeddings.

 ## VectorDB